waynodiablo/Oystercard/oystercard/README.md

 As a customer
 I need my fare deducted from my card

-In order to get through the barriers.
+In order to get through the barriers
 As a customer
-I need to touch in and out.
+I need to touch in and out

 In order to pay for my journey
 As a customer
-I need to have the minimum amount for a single journey.
+I need to have the minimum amount for a single journey

 In order to pay for my journey
 As a customer